MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/asset-capture-setup-environment.md

 ## Install Dynamics 365 Remote Assist model-driven app

-There are a few ways you can install the Dynamics 365 Remote Assist app:
+There are a couple ways you can install the Dynamics 365 Remote Assist app:

-1. Create an entirely new Dynamics 365 environment for Remote Assist.
+- Create an entirely new Dynamics 365 environment for Remote Assist.
-2. Use an existing environment to install the Remote Assist app on.
+- Use an existing environment to install the Remote Assist app on.
 This environment must be **Dynamics 365 apps enabled**.

 ### Create a new environment

 1. Sign in to the [Power Platform Admin Center](https://admin.powerplatform.com) as an admin (Dynamics 365 service admin, Global admin, or Power Platform service admin).
 2. In the navigation pane, select **Environments**, and then select **New**.
-3. Enter a name, choose production or sandbox, and choose Yes to **Create a database for this environment**.
+3. Enter a name, choose Production or Sandbox, and choose Yes to **Create a database for this environment**.
 Select **Next**.
 4. Select Yes to **Enable Dynamics 365 apps** and then select **Remote Assist** from the dropdown and select **Save**.
 This will create an environment and automatically install the Remote Assist app.

 > [!IMPORTANT]